operatorequals/terraform-provider-universe/README.md

 #### Handling Dynamic Data from the Executor

-The `config` field in the provider attributes is monitored by Terraform plan for changes becuase it's Required field.
+The `config` field in the provider attributes is monitored by Terraform plan for changes because it is a Required field.
-Any changes are detected ant put into plan.
-However your provider may generated attributes dynamically (such as the creation date) of a resource.
+Any changes are detected and put into the plan.
+However, your provider may generated attributes dynamically (such as the creation date) of a resource.
 When you list these dynamic fields in the `computed` field in the provider configuration or resource blocks, multiverse moves these fields into the `dynamic` field.
 The `dynamic` field is marked 'Computed' and is ignored by Terraform plan.
 As follows: